hgeorge82/Marker-Spinner/README.md

 6. When the countdown is done the marker spinner will stop spinning automatically
 7. To do another cycle press the button again
 8. To turn off, flip the switch off
-9. If you wish you to unplug the plugs you may do so, but IT IS OK NOT TO as long as you flip the switch to turn it off
+9. If you wish to unplug the plugs you may do so, but IT IS OK NOT TO as long as you flip the switch to turn it off

 ## Budget
 We had a budget of $100 to buy any necessary materials for our project.
-Since chicken feeder was our first project we spend about $60 to buy a solenoid valve which later on our project changed so we didn't use it.
-Later we brought a switch that was $10 and later we found out that it's not necessary.
+Since the chicken feeder was our first project we spent about $60 to buy a solenoid valve which later on our project changed so we didn't use it.
+Later we bought a switch that was $10 and later we found out that it was not necessary.

 # First few weeks of school